naturerobots/mesh_navigation_docs/docs/tutorials/mesh_navigation.md

 ```

 `mesh_file` points to the map file.
 In the tutorials we set this parameter dynamically in the launch file [`mesh_navigation_tutorial_launch.py`](https://github.com/naturerobots/mesh_navigation_tutorials/blob/main/mesh_navigation_tutorials/launch/mesh_navigation_tutorial_launch.py).
-`mesh_part` points to the group of the HDF5 file that contains the layered mesh map.
+`mesh_part` points to the mesh of a scene description.
 Our `my_layered_mesh_map.h5` has only one mesh group, as you can see by inspecting the file using HDFCompass:

 ![HDFCompass](/media/hdfcompass1.png)